eddie-energy/architecture/arc42/appendix/alignment-with-the-grant-agreement.md

 ---
-title: Evolution from the Grant Agreement
+title: Alignment with the Grant Agreement
 ---

 ::: info TODO